 If you prefer your wine and cheese platter to be enjoyed under the leaves of a giant oak tree with the owner’s Labrador Retriever by your side, drive on to Whetstone Wine Cellars.
 Built in 1885, the gravity flow winery was one of several built in Napa Valley and is now used as a tasting salon.
 The family owned, 3,000 case production winery charges $40 per person for a seated, private one hour experience on Atlas Peak Road in downtown Napa.

 Remember the larger-than-life Fork art I mentioned earlier?
 Gordon Huether has his open studio on Monticello Road.
-The artist has been in Napa since 1962.
+While Huether is not new in Downtown Napa, the artist has been in Napa since 1962, he has new artwork on display in Downtown Napa.
 He started out doing stained glass in high school and now specializes in large scale art installations.
 His latest creation is bound for Salt Lake City Airport.

 Pick up the Taste Downtown Napa Wine Tasting Card; 10 tasting rooms for $15 (check website for current pricing) all within walking distance.
 For additional insider tips follow luxury travel writer @Nancydbrown on Twitter or Instagram @Nancydbrown and @downtownnapa on Instagram, Facebook and Twitter.

 Napa Valley Welcome Center

 What’s new in downtown Napa, California, videos and all photography by travel writer Nancy D. Brown.
 I was a guest of Downtown Napa Association while I was researching additional articles.
 As always, all opinions are my own.